5G: Everything you need to know

 5G vs. 4G

-At its core, 5G is the fifth-generation wireless technology standard, which comes after 3G and 4G.
+At its core, 5G is the fifth-generation wireless technology standard, which comes after 4G and 3G.
 It refers to the technology used to connect your phone, tablet, laptop, or anything with a 5G-compatible chipset.
 In the U.S., AT&T, Dish Wireless, T-Mobile, UScellular, and Verizon use this new standard.

 However, not every upgrade to a carrier’s wireless network counts as a new generation.
 As with the move from 3G to 4G, a well-developed older network may deliver stronger speeds for a while.
 This has led to some carriers like AT&T renaming some network connections on LTE to 5G despite not actually having a 5G connection.

 The highlight of true 5G can be summed up quickly: It has the potential to be exponentially faster than 4G while also lowering the latency between your phone and whatever it's trying to connect to.
-It's also coming at a point when carriers are gaining access to new chunks of the spectrum, such as C-band around 6GHz and mmWave around 30GHz.
+It's also coming at a point when carriers are gaining access to new chunks of the spectrum, such as the C-band, which is medium amid the high and low bands.

 Data demand

-5G spread fast and now covers most Americans in some form, but for many people, it's not quite what they expected.
+5G spreads fast and now covers most Americans in some form, but for many people, it's not what they expected.
 5G refers to 5G NR (New Radio), which contains many different technologies with different implementations.
-5G comes with the promise of better speed and latency, though your mileage may vary depending on exactly what type of 5G coverage and device you have.
+5G promises better speed and lower latency, though your mileage may vary depending on exactly what type of 5G coverage and device you have.

-There are three main categories of 5G, and they are based on the frequency being used.
+5G has three leading frequency bands to deliver various cellular network experiences.
 These connections are low-band, mid-band, and mmWave (millimeter wave).
-Low-band and mid-band 5G are collectively referred to as Sub-6, indicating that it is below 6GHz.
+Low-band and mid-band 5G are collectively referred to as Sub-6, indicating that they are below 6GHz.
 Sub-6 also includes C-band.
-These 5G terms can get a bit confusing, but the most important thing to remember is that the lower bands have greater coverage while higher bands have greater speed potential.
+These 5G terms can get confusing, but the most important thing to remember is that the lower bands have greater coverage while higher bands have more significant speed potential.

-All major carriers are looking toward combining these different 5G categories to build out a complete network, depending on the density and geographic challenges in each area.
+All major carriers are looking toward combining these 5G categories to build a complete network, depending on the density and geographic challenges in each area.

 Frequency info